Description

 What adhesive bonds Atlas Fundament 90 mm to a foundation wall?

-A specialist polyurethane adhesive such as Ceresit CT84 XPS Foam is the standard route — it cures fast in cool, damp UK ground-level conditions and bonds reliably to closed-cell board surfaces.
+A specialist polyurethane XPS foam adhesive is the standard route, as it cures fast in cool, damp UK ground-level conditions and bonds reliably to closed-cell board surfaces.
 Apply in continuous beads around the perimeter plus a central bead, brush dust from the rebated edge before placement, and press firmly to spread the foam across the full bonding face.

 Does 90 mm need mechanical fixings above grade?

-Above ground level on plinth zones, yes — the 90 mm board's face area catches enough wind uplift that mechanical fixings are standard practice.
+Above ground level on plinth zones, yes, as the 90 mm board's face area catches enough wind uplift that mechanical fixings are standard practice.
 Typical layouts run 6 plugs per m² across the field and 8 plugs per m² on exposed corners and edges, with additional fixings around openings.
 Below ground level, backfill provides permanent mechanical restraint and the polyurethane foam adhesive alone is typically sufficient.

 Can I use 90 mm Atlas Fundament on a facade above DPC?

-The closed-cell structure limits vapour permeability, so the main facade above DPC typically benefits from graphite EPS or mineral wool rather than foundation-grade board — vapour-permeable insulation lets moisture migrate outward through the render system.
+The closed-cell structure limits vapour permeability, so the main facade above DPC typically benefits from graphite EPS or mineral wool rather than foundation-grade board, since vapour-permeable insulation lets moisture migrate outward through the render system.
 The 90 mm Atlas Fundament earns its place at the plinth and below-DPC zones where its moisture resistance is the deciding factor, with matching-thickness graphite EPS continuing the build-up above DPC.

 How do I detail the plinth-to-facade transition with 90 mm?